-Giving children the opportunity to solve conflicts on their own allows children to come up with varied, authentic responses to conflict, all of which have real-world parallels and importance.
-What is the benefit to minimal intervention for a child that has something taken from them?
+Giving children the opportunity to solve conflicts on their own allows them to come up with varied, authentic responses to conflict, all of which have real-world parallels and importance.
+What is a child learning when something is taken from them?

 How to Mourn a Loss

 Everyone experiences loss in their life.
-When a child loses something they wanted, cries, and is supported through those feelings by nearby adults, they learn how to deal with these powerful emotions without being overwhelmed.
-They learn that even when things don’t work out the way they wanted, they can find someone willing to listen, and how to recover.
-After a while they will feel ready to move on.
+When a child loses something they want, cries, and is supported through those feelings by nearby adults, they learn how to deal with these powerful emotions without being overwhelmed.
+They learn that even when things don’t work out the way they wanted, they can find someone willing to listen.
+After a while, they will feel ready to move on.
 These are valuable recovery skills that many adults have not mastered!

 How to Let Go

 While our society definitely values persistence, a healthy balance in life also requires knowing when to give up.
-Sometimes a battle really just isn’t worth the effort, and that’s just fine.
+Sometimes a battle really isn’t worth the effort, and that’s just fine.
 Knowing when to call it quits is something to be proud of.
-Giving up on one thing usually means saying yes to something else, so giving up can be a very powerful tool in the right situation.
+Giving up on one thing usually means opening the door to something else, so giving up can be a very powerful tool in the right situation.

 How to Learn from Someone Else’s Ideas